Skip to Content

 Feelings of sadness or depression Anger and irritability

-People may feel constant worry or fear, stress or feeling overwhelmed, or nervous without knowing why.
-They may also have physical symptoms like a racing heart, fast breathing, sweating or shaking, and/or “butterflies” in the stomach.
+People may feel constant worry, fear, stress, or feel overwhelmed or nervous without knowing why.
+They may also have physical symptoms like a racing heart, fast breathing, sweating, or shaking, and/or “butterflies” in the stomach.
 People may feel sad, irritable, or hopeless, have low energy or changes in sleep or appetite, trouble concentrating, and/or loss of interest in activitiesIt can be hard to tell the difference between depression and brain injury symptoms, because they can look similar (like fatigue or frustration).
 People may have a “short fuse” or react more strongly than before.
 It can be hard for some people to understand or explain what they are feeling.
 Anger and irritability can affect relationships and may lead to isolation if not addressed.

 Mental health symptoms are likely linked to several factors